 Making your first book

-Whatever your assignment might be--a portfolio, portraits, or a book of poetry--we have some useful tips for your first book.
+Whatever your assignment might be -a portfolio, portraits, or a book of poetry- make sure to read our tips for your first book.
 We recommend everyone review that information before beginning their book as it could save you some trouble later.
 You don't want to open your printed Blurb book the day before it's due only to discover you placed things too close to the edge or used images that were too dark (or too blurry) to print well.

-This bears repeating: leave enough time to create your book and have it printed and shipped, including, whenever possible, the off chance it might need to be reprinted due to a defect or damage.
-(Defects and damage are relatively rare, but leave as much time as you can, just in case).
+This bears repeating: allow enough time to create your book and have it printed and shipped.
+When possible, include extra time in case it needs to be reprinted due to a defect or damage.
+(Defects and damage are relatively rare, but they can affect production time).

 Remember, it takes time to print, bind, trim, and ship a custom-made book (about 5 business days to print, plus shipping time).
 We cannot rush orders through production, no matter how urgent your situation.